 Every child is considered a priceless gift, but Antonio is quite literally a “priceless gift” as that is the Spanish and Italian origin meaning behind the name.
 If this name sounds familiar, it’s because Antonio is also the Spanish and Italian variation of Anthony.
 This name was commonly used by Shakespeare and appears in five different plays.
 It’s always been a popular choice for parents in Spanish speaking countries, which is where the nickname Tonio came to be.

 Even though Antonio is considered a Spanish, Italian name, its reach is far and wide.
 It’s been one of the top boy names in the US for a long time and remained in the Top 1000 since record-keeping started in 1880.
-In 2018 it climbed all the way into the #163 spot.
+As of 2019, it ranks at #170 in terms. of popularity for boys.

 22. Aria (AHR-ee-ah)

-No doubt about it, Aria will be a big hit in 2020.
-This name is already currently sitting in the Top 10 girls names in the US at #19.
+No doubt about it, Aria will be a big hit in 2021.
+This name currently ranks as the 20th most popular girl name overall.
 Aria is of Hebrew, Italian origin meaning “air, song, or melody.”
 According to Nameberry, in Italian culture, this name is considered to be a musical term for a melody or song, whereas the Hebrew variation means “lion.”

 So why is this name so popular?
-We suspect it’s probably because it’s so light and airy, it’s unique, but not too far outside the box.
-Parents began using this name more regularly in 2000 and has quickly topped the charts ever since.
+We suspect it’s probably because it’s so light and airy.
+It’s unique, but not too far outside the box.
+Parents began using this name more regularly in 2000 and it has quickly topped the charts ever since.
 It definitely helped that this name was featured in popular shows like Pretty Little Liars and Game of Thrones.